 paying share = paying users / active users,

-where paying users are those who mad at least one payment and active users are are those who have had at least one session at a given time period.
+where paying users are those who made at least one payment, and active users are those who have had at least one session at a given time period.

 Paying users (payers) – the percentage of all unique users active for a certain period who made at least one payment.